rust-lang/rfcs/text/3695-cfg_boolean_literal.md

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

-- This could instead be spelled as `cfg(disabled|enabled)`, or `cfg(none)` for disabling code only
-- Giving special meaning to a valid identifier can change the meaning of existing code (although `check-cfg` warnings should reduce the impact of this)
+- This could instead be spelled as `cfg(disabled|enabled)`, or `cfg(none)` for disabling code only.
+However, giving special meaning to a valid identifier can change the meaning of existing code (although `check-cfg` warnings should reduce the impact of this)
 - As the existing predicates evaluate to booleans, using boolean literals is the most intuitive way to spell this

 # Prior art